 \section{Summary}

 In this article, an operator generalisation of the concept of geometric phase for pure states is presented and its physical manifestations are discussed.
-This generalisation essentially stems from the fact that the interference phenomenon also manifests in the average of observables, which paves the way to identify the argument of the matrix elements of an observable as a generalised relative phase.
-From this notion of relative phase, following the trail of Pancharatnam, we are naturally lead to a generalised notion of geometric phase, which is defined at the least for a set of three states and a given observable.
+The generalisation essentially stems from the fact that the interference phenomenon manifests in the average of observables, which paves the way to identify the argument of the matrix elements of an observable as a generalised relative phase.
+Interestingly, the difference of the generalised relative phase and the relative phase is found to be the argument of the weak value of the observable.
+From the generalised relative phase, following the trail of Pancharatnam, one is naturally lead to a generalised notion of geometric phase, which is defined at the least for a set of three states and a given observable.
 The geometric phase so defined is also found to hold in general for a collection of $N$ states, as also for the set of states that constitute a continuous curve in the Hilbert space.
 The generalised geometric phase in the latter case goes over to the usual geometric phase, as pioneered by Berry and others, when the observable is taken as identity operator.
-Interestingly it is observed that the generalised geometric phase is well defined in scenarios wherein the usual geometric phase is ill-defined.
-The notion of natural connection also found to have an appropriate generalisation.
+Remarkably it is observed that the generalised geometric phase is well defined in scenarios wherein the usual geometric phase is ill-defined.
+The notion of natural connection is also found to have an appropriate generalisation.

 The notion of null phase curve is defined for the generalised geometric phase, and it is found that any two states in the Hilbert space of the system are always connected by a null phase curve.
 We further find that the generalised relative phase, between any two states is expressible as a line integral of the generalised connection over the null phase curve connecting the two states.
 These null phase curves play a crucial role in ensuring that the generalised geometric phase is always expressible as a closed loop integral of the generalised connection, clearly showing that it is the (an)holonomy of the generalised connection.